mcguile/AddressBook/README.md

 1. Download all files
 2. Execute adressBook.htm in a browser.

+Two tabs are available: organisation - lists all organisations; or people - lists all people from all organisations.
+If a list of employees from one organisation is required, find the organisation then click view.

 Possible updates:
 1. Autocomplete organisation field
 2. Search for organisations or people